dakshbhatnagar/portfolio/README.md

 ## How to Access the app

-To access the stock price prediction app, you need to switch to the `stock_predictions` branch of this repository.
-You can find the branch selection dropdown on the GitHub interface and select the `stock_predictions` branch.
+To access the stock price prediction app, you need to switch to the `stock_predictions` project of this repository.
+You can find the project selection dropdown on the GitHub interface and select the `stock_predictions` project.

 Alternatively, you can use the following link to directly access the ARIMA Stock Price Prediction [App](https://stockpredictions.streamlit.app/)